Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Prepping sweet potatoes to cook later

-Place cut or sliced sweet in an airtight container filled with water.
+Place cut or sliced sweet potatoes in an airtight container filled with water.
 Store it in the crisper drawer in the refrigerator.
 Use within 24 hours or up to 2 days.

 Leftovers